MultiPoolMiner/MultiPoolMiner/README.md

 **-interval**
 MultiPoolMiner's update interval in seconds.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It also determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.

-**-ExtendIntervalAlgorithm**
-	Extend interval timer duration by a factor of 10x $Interval for specified algorithms.
-Due to their nature some algorithms, e.g. 'X16R', will always trigger watchdog on normal interval duration.
-Default is @("X16R", "X16S").

-**-ExtendIntervalMinerName**
-	Extend interval timer duration by a factor of 10x $Interval for specified miners.
-Due to their nature some miners, e.g. 'PalginNvidia', will always trigger watchdog on normal interval duration.
-Default is @("PalginNvidia").

 **-delay**
 Specify the number of seconds required to pass before opening each miner.
 It is useful when cards are more sensitive to switching and need some extra time to recover (eg. clear DAG files from memory)